EdCharbeneau/edcharbeneau.github.io/_posts/2021-02-22-blazor-layout-components.md

 Much like the CSS Grid we can draw a similar comparison for XAML's StackPanel another beloved .NET layout tool of many longtime .NET developers.
 In a modern web application the CSS Flexbox has a striking resemblance to the StackPanel layout.

-Below is a snippet of XAML's Grid Layout
+Below is a snippet of XAML's StackPanel Layout

 ```xml
 <StackPanel Grid.Column="1" Margin="40,0,0,0" VerticalAlignment="Center">